WPXN-TV

-WPXN-TV (channel 31) is a television station in New York City, airing programming from the Ion Television network.
+WPXN-TV (channel 31) is a television station in New York City, serving as the local Ion Television outlet.
 Owned and operated by the Ion Media subsidiary of the E. W. Scripps Company, the station maintains offices on Seventh Avenue in Midtown Manhattan and transmits from atop One World Trade Center.

 History

 Municipal ownership (1961–1996)

-The City of New York, which was one of the United States' first municipalities to enter into broadcasting with the 1924 sign-on of WNYC radio, was granted a construction permit to build a new commercial television station in 1954.
+The City of New York, which was one of the first municipalities in the United States to enter into broadcasting with the 1924 sign-on of WNYC radio, was granted a construction permit to build a new commercial television station in 1954.
 Seven years later, on November 5, 1961, WUHF took to the air for the first time.
 Through the Municipal Broadcasting System, which held the channel 31 license, the city (led by then-mayor Robert F. Wagner Jr.) and the Federal Communications Commission (FCC) used WUHF as an experiment to determine the viability of UHF broadcasts within an urban environment.
 Some of the early programming on WUHF included simulcasts of New York's existing commercial VHF stations; educational films produced by WNYC's Television Film Unit, established in 1949; college-level distance education telecourses; and, reportedly, a nightly rundown of the New York City Police Department's "wanted" criminals list.
 The experiment was carried out through the installation of UHF receivers in several hundred test homes, public schools and businesses, with reception monitored by FCC and City engineers.

 After a year of test broadcasting was deemed successful, full control of WUHF was then transferred to the city.
-The station became a full-time operation on November 5, 1962, with new call letters WNYC-TV to match its sister radio stations WNYC (then at 830 AM and now at 820 AM) and WNYC-FM (93.9 MHz).
-Though the channel 31 license was classified as commercial, WNYC-TV was operated as a non-commercial station.
-Some of the programming from the experimental period continued, and now included live broadcasts of the United Nations' General Assembly meetings.
-As a municipally-owned station, WNYC-TV also devoted airtime to shows focused on civic affairs, along with other public-interest programs.
+The station became a full-time operation on November 5, 1962, with new call letters WNYC-TV to match its sister radio stations WNYC (then at 830 AM, now at 820 AM) and WNYC-FM (93.9).
+Though the channel 31 license was classified as commercial, WNYC-TV was operated as a non-commercial educational station.
+Some of the programming from the experimental period continued, and now included live broadcasts of the United Nations General Assembly meetings.
+As a municipally owned station, WNYC-TV also devoted airtime to shows focused on civic affairs, along with other public-interest programs.
 The station also carried some programming from National Educational Television (NET) and its successor, the Public Broadcasting Service (PBS), but later increasingly ran more independent educational television programs.
 For many years, WNYC-TV ran a 15-minute newscast on weekdays, called News from City Hall (later called News City and expanded to 30 minutes), highlighting the day's events in municipal government.